NIH-NCPI/NCPI-Whistler-Tutorial/docs/whistling.md

 > quantity: $ListLen(subjects[*]);
 This line introduces a couple more tricks.
 First, there is the function $ListLen which is a whistle [built-in function](https://github.com/GoogleCloudPlatform/healthcare-data-harmonization/blob/master/mapping_language/doc/builtins.md#listlen).
 Even more interesting, however, is the syntax, *subjects[*]*.
 In the *Reference_Enrollment* call, we saw the empty square braces which instructed whistle to pass the contents of the list one at a time.
 When you include the asterisk inside it as we see here, it tells whistle to pass them all together.
 So, the function ListLen will receive all 10 of our subjects and return the correct number.

-> out research_study: StudyGroup(study, family.subject[*]);
+> out research_study: StudyGroup(study, subjects);
-OK, that should look mostly familiar by now, but you may be wondering about the family.subject business.
-If you remember back when we were setting up our configuration, you may recall we told Whistler to embed subjects inside the family.
-Well, this is the end result.
-Each family has a new property, *subject* which contains all of the subjects that had that particular subject_id.
-Since thi

-> var subjects: $Flatten(families[*].subject);
-There are a few things here that might be confusing.
-First, you may recall that, when we created our configuration file, we instructed Whistler to embed *subject* into *family*.
-Well, this is the result of that instruction.
-Each family now has a new property, *subject* which contains all subjects for the family.

-So, now that we know that there is no single pool of subjects to pass to our StudyGroup function, we need to build that list by iterating over each family and concatenating their subjects together.
-Well, that's exactly what the syntax, *families[\*].subjects*, does, however, it returns a list for each family, so we have to use another built-in function, [Flatten](https://github.com/GoogleCloudPlatform/healthcare-data-harmonization/blob/master/mapping_language/doc/builtins.md#flatten) to turn those 3 nested arrays into one.
-And because we defined *subjects* using the keyword, *var*, *subjects* is a temporary variable and not a part of the returned object.

-That very last line should look very familiar by now.
-We simply pass our *study* and the newly created list of *subjects* to our *StudyGroup* function and append the returned resource(s) to the *research_study* out property.
+This should look pretty familiar now.
+We are just passing on the study and subjects to the new StudyGroup function and adding them to out's research_study.

 And, as before, we have to add this new Process function to our Transform_dataset function.
-We'll add it at the end:
+However, there is a bit of a wrinkle with this one.
+Have a look at the new code below with the new lines being there at the end of the otherwise familiar Transform_Dataset function:
 ```___transform.wstl
 def Transform_Dataset(resource) {
     $this: CreateDataDictionaryTerminologies(resource);